alekcz/konserve-faraday/README.md

 ## License

-Copyright © 2020 Your name
+Copyright © 2020 Alexander Oloo

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at